Horsekey/M.O.V.E/readme.md

-> ```
-title = "Maryville's Operationally Vulnerable Entity" date = "2023-05-16"
+title = "Maryville's Operationally Vulnerable Entity" <br>
+date = "2023-05-16" <br>
 description = "This project is meant to be a full service lab and mock client for use in Maryville's ISYS 490 practical cybersecurity course.
 Portions of this entity are from [kcycyber.org](https://kc7cyber.org).
-Documentation for setup will be broken down by the services that the students will provide to the fake client (MOLK dairy company)" tags = ["move","vulnerability scanning","penetration testing","open-source intelligence","log analysis","kc7"] ```
+Documentation for setup will be broken down by the services that the students will provide to the fake client (MOLK dairy company)" <br>
+tags = ["move","vulnerability scanning","penetration testing","open-source intelligence","log analysis","kc7"] <br>

 ---